bogdan/datagrid/Readme.markdown

 In order to create a report, you need to define:

-* scope of ActiveRecord objects to look through
+* scope of objects to look through
 * filters that will be used to filter data
 * columns that should be displayed and sortable (if possible)